KingSora/OverlayScrollbars/README.md

   };
   // Customizes appearance of the scrollbars.
   scrollbars: {
-    // The scrollbars theme.
+    // The scrollbar's theme.
 The theme value will be added as `class` to all `scrollbar` elements of the instance.
     theme: string | null;
-    // The scrollbars visibility behavior.
+    // The scrollbar's visibility behavior.
     visibility: ScrollbarsVisibilityBehavior;
-    // The scrollbars auto hide behavior.
+    // The scrollbar's auto hide behavior.
     autoHide: ScrollbarsAutoHideBehavior;
-    // The scrollbars auto hide delay in milliseconds.
+    // The scrollbar's auto hide delay in milliseconds.
     autoHideDelay: number;
-    // Whether the scrollbars auto hide behavior is suspended until a scroll happened.
+    // Whether the scrollbar's auto hide behavior is suspended until a scroll happened.
     autoHideSuspend: boolean;
     // Whether its possible to drag the handle of a scrollbar to scroll the viewport.
     dragScroll: boolean;
     // Whether its possible to click the track of a scrollbar to scroll the viewport.
     clickScroll: boolean;
-    // An array of pointer types which shall be supported.
+    // An array of pointer types that shall be supported.
     pointers: string[] | null;
   };
 };